Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 The situation is more interesting in the hyperbolic 3-space $\H^3$.
 The set of oriented 2-planes in $\H^3$ is naturally identified with \emph{the de Sitter 3-space} $\dS^3$, which is a model Lorentzian 3-space of constant curvature 1.
 See Section~\ref{minkow} for more details on this duality.
 A non-trivial work was required to understand metric properties of dual convex bodies in this setting.
 For the case of compact convex polyhedra in $\H^3$ this resulted in the following theorem of Rivin--Hodgson~\cite{HR}:

 \begin{dfn} A metric on a surface $S$ is called \emph{large} if the lengths of all closed contractible geodesics are greater than $2\pi$. \end{dfn}

-\begin{thm} For every concave large spherical cone-metric $d^*$ on the 2-sphere $S$ there is a unique up to isometry compact convex polyhedron $C \subset \H^3$ such that $(S, d^*)$ is isometric to the boundary of its dual $C^* \subset \dS^3$. \end{thm}
+\begin{thm} For every concave large spherical cone-metric $d$ on the 2-sphere $S$ there is a unique up to isometry compact convex polyhedron $C \subset \H^3$ such that $(S, d)$ is isometric to the boundary of its dual $C^* \subset \dS^3$. \end{thm}

-One can see that the conditions on $d^*$ in Theorem~\ref{HR} are also necessary (the only non-trivial condition is largeness, and its necessity is proven in~\cite{HR}).
-Theorem~\ref{HR} can be seen as a generalization of the Andreev theorem~\cite{And} on compact convex polyhedra in $\H^3$ with non-obtuse dihedral angles, another generalization of which was famously used by Thurston in his hyperbolization theorem for Haken 3-manifolds, see~\cite{Thu, Mor}.
-Theorem~\ref{HR} was also used by Rivin in~\cite{Riv2} to describe the dihedral angles of ideal polyhedra in $\H^3$, which in turn implied a resolution of the Steiner problem.
+One can see that the conditions on $d$ in Theorem~\ref{HR} are also necessary (the only non-trivial condition is largeness, and its necessity is proven in~\cite{HR}).
+Theorem~\ref{HR} can be seen as a generalization of the Andreev Theorem~\cite{And} on compact convex polyhedra in $\H^3$ with non-obtuse dihedral angles, another generalization of which was famously used by Thurston in his Hyperbolization Theorem for Haken 3-manifolds, see~\cite{Thu, Mor}.
+For a corrected proof of the Andreev Theorem and more references we refer to~\cite{RHD}.
+Theorem~\ref{HR} was also used by Rivin in~\cite{Riv2} to describe the dihedral angles of ideal polyhedra in $\H^3$, which in turn implied a resolution of the Steiner Problem.
 The latter asked how to distinguish the combinatorial types of convex Euclidean 3-polyhedra that admit a realization with all vertices on the standard 2-sphere.
+A more general Steiner Problem, with the 2-sphere replaced by the other types of quadrics in $\mathbb{RP}^3$, was resolved in~\cite{DMS}.
 In~\cite{Sch} Schlenker proved a version of Theorem~\ref{HR} for smooth strictly convex bodies in $\H^3$.
 We note that if $C \subset \H^3$ is a smooth strictly convex body, then the pull-back of the dual metric by the Gauss map is exactly \emph{the third fundamental form} of $\partial C$.